 The Tien Shan Mountains is one of the best mountain ranges that you can visit if you’re seeking solitude.

-Whether you’re a hiker, trekker or mountaineer, you’ll have over 10,100 square kilometers (3900 square miles of glaciers) of mountains to discover.
+Whether you’re a hiker, trekker, or mountaineer, you’ll have over 10,100 square kilometers (3900 square miles of glaciers) of the Tien Shan Mountains to discover.
 And much of that to yourself.
 You may not see another hiker or mountaineer for days, or even weeks in the more remote parts.

 Geography of the Tien Shan Mountains

 The combination of mountain ranges, valleys, and basins results in elevation differences of over 7 km (4.5 miles) long!

 The Tien Shan Mountains or Tian Shan Mountains are a whopping 2500 km (1500 miles) long and up to 500 km (300 miles) wide.